Young People's Missionary Movement: History

-Another movement demanded
+Movement Origins

 It soon became evident that a parallel movement or missionary quickening would be necessary among the Christian ministry and laity if the Church were to respond to the opportunity of sending these young men and women into the fields to which they had been called.

-There arose about this time, beginning in 1881, the great mass movement among the young people of the Churches which, within a few years, enrolled nearly 5,000,000 members in the various young people's societies, leagues, unions, brotherhoods, and similar organizations.
-But in many instances, these young people's societies were, or soon became, little more than an enrollment of the eager young life of the Church organized, ready for action, but awaiting a commanding objective and intelligent direction of their energy.
-It was felt by many leaders that nothing could constitute a stronger appeal or more worthily draw forth the latent power of these 5,000,000 young people than a presentation of the needs and the claims of the non-Christian world.
-Moreover, it was believed that the personal contact and work on the part of detained and other student volunteers with the young people in the Churches would prove a mighty factor in increasing missionary intelligence, interest, and a sense of responsibility.
+There arose about this time, beginning in 1881, the mass movement among the young people of the Churches which enrolled nearly 5,000,000 members in the various young people's societies, leagues, unions, brotherhoods, and similar organizations.

+In many instances these young people's societies were not engaging in Christian missions, and Christian leaders believed that the personal contact and work on the part of the detained and other student volunteers with the young people in the Churches would increase missionary intelligence, interest, and a sense of responsibility.

 Accordingly, there was organized first in Canada in March, 1895, under the leadership of Dr. F. C. Stephenson, of Trinity Medical College, Toronto, a movement known in the early days as The Student Missionary Campaign for an Exodus of Missionaries.
 Enough work was accomplished in Canada during the first summer of 1895 to demonstrate the value of the propaganda.
 In the summer of 1896, after a winter of careful preparation, 70 campaigners were engaged in the work, reporting 517 meetings, attended by 35,000 people.
 Between 1895 and 1902, a total of more than 300 students were engaged in the campaign work in Canada, holding upwards of 3,000 meetings and organizing work in more than 1,100 centers.
 During that period, the annual missionary contributions from the young people's societies of the churches visited, increased steadily from $1,600 in 1895-96, to $30,226 in 1902-03, and at the end of the year 1902-03, 38 missionaries had been assigned to young people's societies for support over and above regular contributions through the Church treasury.
 While this work was going forward in Canada, there was the beginning of a similar Churches movement in the United States.
 As early as 1894, a group of Baptist student volunteers from Denison University devoted their summer vacation to a missionary campaign among the Baptist churches of Ohio; and during the three succeeding vacation periods, from five to seven students visited each year about 200 churches in Ohio and West Virginia.